buildingSMART/BCF-XML/Documentation/README.md

 * This document describes the BCF format that is used to exchange topics, such as, issues, scenes, etc. between different BIM software.

 ### BCF file structure
-In the root of the BCF file is an XML file defining project related information.
-The name of this file is project.xml.
-This file follows the project.xsd schema.

 A BCF file is a zip containing one folder for each topic.
-The folder name is the GUID of the topic.
-This GUID is in the UUID form.
-The folder contains the following files:
+The root of the BCF zip contains the following files.

 * project.bcfp (optional)
     - An XML file referencing the extension.xsd to a project.
+The schema for this file is project.xsd.
 * bcf.version
 	* An XML file following the version.xsd schema with information of the BCF schema used.
 The file content should be identical to the contents of [bcf.version](bcf.version "bcf.version")

+The folder name is the GUID of the topic.
+This GUID is in the UUID form.
+The folder contains the following files:

 * markup.bcf
     * An XML file following the markup.xsd schema that is described below.
 * viewpoint.bcfv